Tonik1204/tonik1204.github.com/README.md

 <!-- TOC -->

 There are a lot of weather forecast apps with lots of data indicators and parameters.
-This is most simple and fast solution, based on new React Hooks API.
+This is most simple and fast solution was built within 5 days, based on new React Hooks API.
 Due to lack of possibility to try it on a real project, the curent app looks the best fit.
 The idea is to create app without additional state container libraries(Redux) and use only React tools.

 ## Next steps